 In this course, students will work in a live animal care setting for 180 hours.
 A qualified veterinary care professional supervises the student during this activity.
-Prerequisite(s): Completion of all core courses.
+Prerequisite(s): Completion of all core courses, including all pre-clinical requirements and minimum of 2.0 GPA.